 What always needs to be kept in mind is the end result.
 To improve your communicative skills – as well as your teamwork and your productivity skills – the next time an issue arises that could lead to an argument, strive to keep in mind the desired end result.
 Quietly listen to the other person’s viewpoint and try to refrain from pushing your opinion or agenda.
 See if you can compromise with the other person.

 If it looks like you have come to a complete impasse, then follow the old dictum, “When in doubt, write it out.”
 Write down the desired goal and then each person’s ideas or views.
 Discuss these options and write down the “pros” and “cons” of each.
 Sometimes when you have it “all down on paper,” the proper option to take to achieve the end goal just pops out at you.

 Of course, this only works if each person gives up the childish need to “save face” or “always have it their way.”
 It’s humorous to think we will stop children from acting this way but, as adults, many do the same thing.

 Our desert friends acted childishly, and if they would have stayed focused on the desired end result – getting across the desert – sharing the shadow of the donkey would have just come naturally.
 Keep the shadows of your emotions and opinions in the background and focus on working together to achieve the desired result.

 Recognized as a funny motivational speaker who actually has something to say, Bob Garner works with corporations worldwide to improve employee and sales productivity and performance.
-This article is available in audio format.
-Click on this link to listen or download this free motivational podcast, at Bob’s free podcast site.

 ©2012 Bob Garner.
 All Rights Reserved.
 You may use this article, but you must use the byline and author resource.